About Raquel Brown

 My story…

 I am a multiracial and multicultural woman who values balance and tolerance above all else.
-I am loyal, creative, and inquisitive, which has made me a bit of a non-conformist at times.
+I am of Indian and Creole descent, with Caribbean and American cultural roots.
+I am loyal, creative, inquisitive and would describe myself as a bit of a non-conformist.
 I didn’t grow up knowing anything about therapy, but I was a soft hearted kid, who always wanted to make sure that other people felt included, and were okay.
-Throughout early childhood and adolescence, I faced the adversities of complex trauma and grief that led me to pursue the path of mindfulness and mental health.
+Throughout early childhood and adolescence, I survived the adversities of complex trauma and grief that led me to pursue a path of mindfulness and mental health.
 I feel like my quest began at age 18 with my training in Yoga, as an instructor.
-However, when my brother was diagnosed with a life altering condition that eventually led to his death, I became committed to learning more about the human condition, and the constructs that become socially applied to contain us.
+However, when my brother was diagnosed with a life altering condition that eventually led to his death, I dedicated myself to learning more about the human condition, and the constructs that become socially applied to contain us.
 Philosophy, psychology, and the arts became my candlelight to make meaning amidst the many storms.

-Thanks for taking the time to learn a little bit about me, if you read all of this, and please feel free to contact me with any questions.
-I’ll do my best to answer, in full, as I welcome the connection that awaits in our discourse!
-Hope to hear from you soon.
+Thanks for taking the time to learn a little bit about me and please feel free to contact me with any questions.

 - Raquel